scalable-software/web.component/README.md

 pin.on();
 ```

-8. Observe the visual changes in the browser and the console
+8. Observe the visual changes in the browser and the console output

 9. Select the elements tab in the chrome developer tools and inspect the html